msantos/ssh-agent-mux/README.md

 from the first backend supporting the extension is returned.

 any
-: the extension request is sent to each backend in order:
-* if a backend returns an error, the next backend is tried
-* if a backend returns success, the proxy returns success
+: the extension request is sent to each backend in order.
+If a backend returns an error, the next backend is tried.
+If a backend returns success, the proxy returns success.

 # COMMANDS